agdturner/mxg/README.md

 ### Set Up
 - Install the latest LTS release of [Node](https://nodejs.org/)
-  - Current development is tested with Node 20.11.1
+  - Current development is tested with Node 22.10.1
 - Fork and clone this repository.
 - cd into the repository
 - Install dependencies:
 `npm install`
-  - Some dependencies have a cascade of other dependencies which should all be drawn in.
-Installation may tak a few minutes.
+  - This can take a few minutes.

 ### Compile
 - To compile (transpile using the installed [typescript Node Package](https://www.npmjs.com/package/typescript)) run: